BA in Psychology & Arabic, 2013, University of St. Thomas, Minnesota

 Two important sources for how we choose the order of our words are the lifelong experience we have with language (for example, English sentences tend to be ordered subject-verb-object), and the more immediately recent things we’ve heard or said.
 For example, previous passive sentences will encourage you to say your next sentence in passive-voice.
-Maryellen MacDonald, Federica Bulgarelli, Daniel Weiss and I are looking at how similar these planning effects are to that of other complex plans humans execute, such as ordering a series of actions in service of a goal like reaching for or touching an object.
-Our preliminary work suggests that when multiple options are available both touching a series of dots and saying a sentence are similarly biased by previous experience.
+I’m part of a large collaborative project looking at how similar these planning effects are to that of non-linguistic complex plans , such as ordering a series of actions in service of a goal like reaching for or touching an object.
+Our preliminary work suggests that when multiple options are available the planning for both touching a series of dots and saying a sentence are similarly biased by previous experience.

-A new area of inquiry for me is in the mapping problem.
-Talking about something includes choosing the words to represent what you mean.
+Much of my work lately has been focused on factors that push you to choose one set of words instead of another for the same message.
 Words can vary in how appropriately they capture your intended message.
 For example, you might refer to a cat as kitty, Whiskers, or the little furball.
 Some labels might be more appropriate for what you’re trying to convey and some labels might be easier to generate.
 How do these competing factors interact?
-By testing how much speakers are willing to compromise the accuracy of what they say for the ease of saying it, we can get a nuanced sense of what parts of speaking are more carefully planned, or more important to the speaker.
+By testing how much speakers are willing to compromise the accuracy of what they say for the ease of saying it, we can get a sense of what parts of speaking are more carefully planned, or more important to the speaker.

 Past Research Projects